Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-use-webp-images.md

 ![Chrome Lighthouse next-gen image formats](https://cdn.hashnode.com/res/hashnode/image/upload/v1612504383457/_-wCDGqI3.png)

 And it's a valid point.
-Next-gen image formats are amazing and should be used.
+Next-gen image formats are unique and should be used.

 ## What is a WebP image?

 In this article, we'll be talking about WebP images, but what exactly are WebP images?

 WebP is a new modern image format.
 It applies lossless and lossy compression for images on the web.
-Basically, it makes our files even smaller for the web!
+It makes our files even smaller for the web!

-Compared to a PNG, it saves around 26% and between 25-34% on JPEG.
+It saves around 26% and between 25-34% on JPEG than a PNG.

-The cool part is, it supports transparency as PNG's do.
+The cool part is that it supports transparency as PNGs do.
 And at meager costs.
 Meaning a PNG converted to WebP is 3x smaller on average.

-I've converted the exact same image in PNG, WebP, and JPG without special compression to showcase this.
+I've converted the same image in PNG, WebP, and JPG to showcase this without unique compression.

 ![Different image formats](https://cdn.hashnode.com/res/hashnode/image/upload/v1612504592342/lraBbd6xn.png)